-Most airlines allow up to 45 L incapacity which is an ideal size of a daypack.
+Most airlines allow up to 45 L in capacity which is an ideal size for a daypack.
 Travel backpacks are much bigger offering not less than 60 L in capacity.
 Also, they come with wheels and hideaway traps, which is cool.
 Nonetheless, they are too huge and inconvenient for backcountry adventure let alone air travel.

 b) Switch your fuel stove for an alcohol stove